-- Handshake (no link) is building decentralized DNS.
+- Handshake is building decentralized DNS.
 Gaining adoption will be very difficult given OS-defaults for DNS.

 - Monero is building Kovri to enable privacy-preserving packet routing between nodes that will guarantee IP-level privacy.
 Kovri is being built to support many chains.

 - BloxRoute is working on a chain-agnostic block delivery network.

 - The Ethereum Foundation built DevP2P and Protocol Labs built LibP2P.
 Most new chains are adopting one of those two frameworks, and there are even rumblings about Ethereum moving to LibP2P.

 - Ethereum and Polkadot are working on full-state sharding.

 - There are over a dozen teams experimenting at the consensus layer:

 - Bitcoin and Bitcoin Cash – ASIC-optimized proof of work (POW)